Information for providers

 No. The First Lap and Active Kids programs are two different voucher programs with different eligibility criteria and separate application processes.
 Approved Active Kids providers still need to apply to participate in the First Lap program.

-- Active Kids vouchers are only available to school-aged children whereas First Lap vouchers are only available to children aged 3-6 years and children in kindergarten in 2021 or starting kindergarten in 2022.
+- Active Kids vouchers are only available to school-aged children whereas First Lap vouchers are only available to children aged 3-6 years who are not enrolled in school.

 - First Lap vouchers can only be used for swimming lessons whereas Active Kids vouchers can be used for a range of sports and active recreation activities.